Magpul Hunter 700 Stock

 The Hunter 700 stock from Magpul totally transforms your Remington 700 from a very basic bolt action rifle, to a tactical rifle adaptable to any mission or purpose you could imagine.
 It is so customizable that you can take the platform and make it a lightweight hunting rifle, or design a feature packed long range tactical rifle with every bell and whistle.
 It does all of this while keeping the price very low, which was the original intent of the Remington 700 in the first place.
 The fifteen minutes it took to install the new stock made me feel like I had a completely different rifle, it made me excited again to shoot it.
 I highly recommend this stock for any owner of the Remington 700 in short action, you will not be disappointed.

-Since drafting this review, Magpul has released the Remington 700 long action version as well as expanded the color options.
+Since drafting this review, Magpul has released the Remington 700 Long Action as well as the Magpul Pro 700 Chassis available here at our sister site. version as well as expanded the color options.
 You can read about the new PMAG 10 round magazine here.

 Where to buy it: